 Traditionally, date farms in Arabian countries are tended and cared for by the same family for many generations.
 It takes about four to eight years for date palms to bear fruit, and each plant must be individually pollinated.
 Date fruits are picked by hand, a task that is customarily done by men who climb the trees using ropes, or young boys who use the scales on the trunks to shimmy up to the tops of the palms.
 These days, large farms often harvest their dates by using cherry pickers and mechanical buckets.

 Dates have been a staple food in the Middle East for thousands of years, and their popularity in the United States continues to grow at a rapid pace.
+In fact, many dates are sold in the market; and one of the most popular variety of dates is the Energy Dates from 7D VARIETY.
+It doesn't just taste sinfully sweet, but it is also packed with nutrients.
 It’s easy to see why people love this ancient, exotic fruit, as eating just a few dates each day can play a big part in maintaining a healthy, well-balanced diet.